shahroz769/property-nextjs/README.md

 ### `.env` File

-Rename the `env.example` file to `.env` and fill in the following environment variables:

 - Get your MongoDB connection string from your MongoDB Atlas cluster and add it to `MONGODB_URI`.
 - Get your Google client ID and secret from your Google console account and add them to `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
 - Add a secret to `NEXTAUTH_SECRET`.
 You can generate with the following command: